Timothy C. Evans

-Timothy C. Evans (born June 1, 1943) is an American attorney, politician, former alderman and the current Chief Judge of the Cook County Circuit Court.
+Timothy C. Evans (born June 1, 1943) is an American attorney, politician, former alderman and the former Chief Judge of the Cook County Circuit Court.
 Evans is noted as the first African-American Chief Judge of the Cook County Circuit Court.
 A graduate of the John Marshall Law School in Chicago, Evans was first elected to the bench in 1992, and was selected by his fellow judges as Chief Judge in 2001.

 Early life and education

-Born the middle of three children in Hot Springs, Arkansas to George and Tiny Marie Evans, his family relocated to Chicago sometime during the great migration.
-Having attended elementary school in Arkansas, Evans attended Hirsch Metropolitan High School; graduating in 1961.
-After high school, Evans went on to study at Illinois State University, and later transferred to University of Illinois at Urbana-Champaign where he graduated with a B.S. in zoology.
-Evans earned his J.D. degree at John Marshall Law School in 1969 and joined the Democratic Party.
+Born the middle of three children in Hot Springs, Arkansas to George and Tiny Marie Evans, his family relocated to Chicago during the great migration.
+Having attended elementary school in Arkansas, Evans attended and graduated from Hirsch Metropolitan High School in 1961.
+After high school, Evans went on to study at Illinois State University, and later transferred to University of Illinois at Urbana-Champaign where he graduated with a B.S. in zoology/ Evans earned his J.D. degree at John Marshall Law School in 1969 and joined the Democratic Party.

 Chicago City Council (1973–1991)

+First, second, and third terms (1973–1983)

 Evans was elected alderman of the city's south side 4th Ward in a November 27, 1973 special election to fill the vacancy created six months earlier by the death of Ald.
 Claude Holman on June 1, 1973.
 Evans defeated Hattie B. Kay Williams, a 50-year-old executive of the Girl Scouts and civil rights activist by a vote of 6,784 to 3,136.
+Evans was re-elected to a second term in 1975 and a third term in 1979.

+During his first term and second, Evans was an ally to mayor Richard J. Daley.
+After Daley's late-1976 death, he was succeeded by Michael A. Bilandic, who Evans was also an ally to.
+Evans was also an ally to Mayor Jane Byrne, who was mayor during his third aldermanic term.

+Fourth and fifth terms (1983–1989)

+Evans was re-elected to fourth and fifth terms as alderman in 1983 and 1987.

-An ally of mayors Daley, Bilandic, and Byrne, Evans served as floor leader and Chicago City Council Finance Chair during Harold Washington's mayoral administration.
-Following Washington's death in 1987, Evans sought to fill Washington's unexpired term.
-The Chicago City Council voted to choose Alderman Eugene Sawyer to serve in the interim.
+In these terms, amid the Council Wars, Evans was an ally to Mayor Harold Washington (elected mayor in 1983 and 1987.
+Evans served as council floor leader and finance chair during Washington's mayoralty.

+Following Washington's death in November 1987, Evans sought appointment to Washington's unexpired term.
+The Chicago City Council voted instead to choose to appoint Eugene Sawyer as mayor.
 Evans continued to serve as alderman.